pergunt/backend_for_frontend_redis/README.md

 1. root eslint.rc contains common rules for both frontend and backend files
 2. root package json serves the same purpose
-3. .env files are added to git on purpose so you don't have to deal with it yourself
+3. .env files are added to git on purpose so you don't have to deal with it yourself.
+Also if it required if you want to run the app without docker

 ## Answering the questions https://drive.google.com/file/d/1b_IrwHvWM6wV2yZwnq6tYVquwBaR5fDx/view